sg777/pangea-poker-frontend/README.md

 With this the deck distribution happens, and you can see in the back end how the messgaes get communicated and put the betting amount in the back end

 ```
-# what needs to be done
+# what needs to be done(I need help from interested gui devs on this)
 1. When the page loads instead of clicking I want loading of events DCV, BVV one after the other
 2. I want the fold,raise,call,allin options are available somewhere in the gui so that I can bet from the front end.